probot/probot/CONTRIBUTING.md

   - **Payload URL:** Use the full `*.ngrok.io`
   - **Secret:** `development`
   - **Which events would you like to trigger this webhook?:** Choose **Send me everything**.
-0. Create a `.probot.yml` in your repo with:
+0. Create a `.probot` in your repo with:

-        behaviors:
-        - on: issues.opened
-          then:
-            comment: "Hello World!
-Your bot is working!"
+        on issues.opened then comment("Hello World!
+Your bot is working!");

 0. Open a new issue.
 Your bot should post a comment (you may need to refresh to see it).

 ## Debugging